Wattle Park upgrades

 Why did you upgrade the playground?

-Wattle Park is well loved and more than 20 years old.
-As a result, a lot of the play equipment is deteriorating, and needs replacing.
-The new playscape will be safe and accessible, will meet visitor expectations, and will be a nature play environment for children and families of all ages and abilities to enjoy.
+The old playground at Wattle Park was well-loved and over 20 years old.
+As a result, a lot of the play equipment was deteriorating and needed replacing.
+The new playscape is safe and accessible for all-abilities, and provides a nature play environment for children and families to enjoy.

 Was the community consulted on the designs for the playscape and running/walking track?

 Yes.
-The designs for the new facilities have been developed in collaboration with the community through two rounds of community consultation in 2020 and 2021.
+The designs for the new facilities were developed in collaboration with the community through two rounds of community consultation in 2020 and 2021.
 Altogether, we heard from community through over 700 surveys, 500 vision cards and 4 online sessions.

-The engagement findings from the consultation, including how they shaped designs, on this project are available on Engage Vic.
+The engagement findings from the consultation, including how they shaped designs, are available on Engage Victoria.

 When will the upgrades be finished?

 How will the heritage of the area be considered?

 Wattle Park is a popular park with significant natural and cultural heritage values.
 The park is included on the Victorian Heritage Register.
 As an important part of what makes Wattle Park special, heritage has been considered in the designs.
-We are also working closely with Heritage Victoria to ensure that the proposed works align with the heritage of the park.
+We are also working closely with Heritage Victoria to ensure that the works align with the heritage of the park.